BOLSOMITO

 - 43 % negative mentions

-The gameplay has been widely criticized for its poor mechanics and hit detection, making it feel overly simplistic and lacking depth.
-Players often find it more effective to avoid combat rather than engage, leading to a repetitive experience reminiscent of a stripped-down version of "Streets of Rage."
-Overall, the gameplay is described as bare-bones and unsatisfying, with little to offer in terms of engagement or enjoyment.
+The gameplay has been widely criticized for its poor mechanics and terrible hit detection, making it feel like a very stripped-down version of "Streets of Rage."
+Players often find it more effective to avoid combat altogether rather than engage with the flawed fighting system, leading to a sense of emptiness and lack of depth in the overall experience.
+Overall, the gameplay is deemed unsatisfactory and lacking in substance.

-“This is a very bare-bones version of Streets of Rage, where it's more ideal to just avoid fights and keep traveling to the right until the level ends, rather than actually engaging in the gameplay and fighting mechanics.”
+“This is a very bare-bones version of Streets of Rage, where it's more ideal to just avoid fights and keep traveling to the right until the level ends, rather than actually trying to engage in the gameplay and fighting mechanics.”

 “Awful mechanics, terrible hit detection.”

-“This is a very bare-bones version of Streets of Rage, where it's more ideal to just avoid fights and keep traveling to the right until the level ends than actually trying to engage in the gameplay and fighting mechanics.”
+“This is a very...
+I mean very bare-bones version of Streets of Rage, where it's more 'ideal' to just avoid fights and keep traveling to the right until the level ends than actually trying to engage in the gameplay and fighting mechanics.”

 - 86 % positive mentions

-“This is a game rich in humorous references to the recent cultural and ideological battle which has taken place in Brazil after three decades of leftist ideological hegemony.”
+“This is a game rich in humorous references to the recent cultural and ideological battle that has taken place in Brazil after three decades of leftist ideological hegemony.”

 “Very good game that criticizes with humor the actual far-left groups, using the Brazilian political scenario.”